 - 4.19.
 No late applications will be accepted unless extenuating circumstances presented by the applicant are accepted by the panel. - 4.20.
 Candidates who make an application under the HCPC's commitment to interview all persons with disability who meet the essential criteria for a role must be assessed anonymously in the same way as other applicants.
-If the Panel confirm that the candidate fulfils the core competencies, that candidate will be guaranteed an interview. - 4.21.To ensure that decisions regarding candidates are transparent, individual candidate assessment summaries must be completed by each panel member undertaking shortlisting. - 4.22.
+If the Panel confirm that the candidate fulfils the core competencies, that candidate will be guaranteed an interview. - 4.21.
+To ensure that decisions regarding candidates are transparent, individual candidate assessment summaries must be completed by each panel member undertaking shortlisting. - 4.22.
 Once candidates have been shortlisted for interview, due diligence may be carried out using the internet to confirm an individual's credentials, for example details of their education or previous public appointments held. - 4.23.
 In addition, for those short-listed registrant members, details of any ongoing Fitness to Practise issues will be checked. - 4.24.
+The Secretary to Council Director of Council and Committee Services will ensure that the requirements of the Constitution Order of the HCPC can be satisfied from the pool of shortlisted candidates.
+Should there be any 'gaps', the Secretary to Council the Director of Council and Committee Services will choose those next highest scoring candidates from the pool and they will then be shortlisted for interview. - 4.25.
 Once the Panel have convened and agreed the short-listed candidates, those that have been shortlisted and those unsuccessful candidates will be notified.
-Details of the complaints process will be included in all correspondence. - 4.25.
+Details of the complaints process will be included in all correspondence. - 4.26.
 The panel will then be provided with interview packs.
-These will include the full completed application forms of those candidates shortlisted for interview, including personal information such as names, a form which will ask the panel to confirm whether or not they have any conflicts of interest to declare i.e. they know any of the candidates in a personal or professional capacity, and a list of interview questions which will have been drafted by the Secretary to Council and agreed with the Chair of the Council in advance. - 4.26.
-Interviews will be scheduled by the Secretary to Council.
-Due to the time and expense of reconvening assessment and selection panels, requests for a change of interview date will not be considered unless a reasonable adjustment is being made to accommodate a candidate applying under the HCPC's commitment to interview all persons with disability who meet the essential criteria for a role. - 4.27.
+These will include the full completed application forms of those candidates shortlisted for interview, including personal information such as names, a form which will ask the panel to confirm whether or not they have any conflicts of interest to declare i.e. they know any of the candidates in a personal or professional capacity, and a list of suggested interview questions which will have been drafted by the Secretary to Council Director of Council and Committee Services.
+These questions will be finalised by the Panel. - 4.27.
+Interviews will be scheduled by the Secretary to Council Director of Council and Committee Services.
+Due to the time and expense of reconvening assessment and selection panels, requests for a change of interview date will not be considered unless a reasonable adjustment is being made to accommodate a candidate applying under the HCPC's commitment to interview all persons with disability who meet the essential criteria for a role. - 4.28.
 A candidate interview record will be completed by each panel member for each interview held.
-This will form part of the record for the campaign and kept in accordance with the HCPC document retention policy. - 4.28.
-At the end of the selection process, the 'Notice of intent to recommend appointment' form shall be completed by the Secretary to Council and signed by the panel Chair.
-In addition to the appointment recommendation, the panel should record all other appointable candidates in order of preference. - 4.29.
-The opportunity to request feedback should be included in the letter to shortlisted candidates who are not successful, along with details of the complaints process.
+This will form part of the record for the campaign and kept in accordance with the HCPC document retention policy. - 4.29.
+At the end of the selection process, the 'Notice of intent to recommend appointment' form shall be completed by the Secretary to Council Director of

-4.30.
+- Council and Committee Services and signed by the panel Chair.
+In addition to the appointment recommendation, the panel should record all other appointable candidates in order of preference. - 4.30.
+The opportunity to request feedback should be included in the letter to shortlisted candidates who are not successful, along with details of the complaints process. - 4.31.
 The end of stage assessment for stage 2 will be provided to the independent panel member and a meeting held with the Secretary of Council to discuss the assessment undertaken.
 This will be a similar assessment to that undertaken at the conclusion of stage 1, further details can be found under paragraph 4.10.